 The following morning I got in my car and drove across the country to Los Angeles with my sister.

 Kyle and I both loved craft beer.
 He started homebrewing and was getting pretty damn good at it.
-I had a kegerator in college, and once I graduated I stored it in my parents garage.
+I had a kegerator in college, and once I graduated I stored it in my garage.
 When I moved to California, I gave the kegerator to Kyle.

 He was kegging his homebrewed beers at this point, so he got a lot of use out of it!